underscoreio/shapeless-guide/src/pages/conclusion/index.md

 Shapeless raises the bar for abstraction in Scala.
-Tools like `Generic` and `LabelledGeneric` provide an interface for abstracting over data types that we previously thought unique and distinct.
+Tools like `Generic` and `LabelledGeneric` provide an interface for abstracting over data types that were previously frustratingly unique and distinct.

 There have traditionally been two barriers to entry for aspiring new shapeless users.
-The first is the wealth of theoretical knowledge and implementation detail required to understand the bigger picture.
+The first is the wealth of theoretical knowledge and implementation detail required to understand the patterns we need.
-Hopefully this guide has done its job in this regard.
+Hopefully this guide has helped in this regard.

-The second barrier is the fear and uncertainty surrounding a library that is seen as "academic" and "advanced".
+The second barrier is the fear and uncertainty surrounding a library that is seen as "academic" or "advanced".
-We can overcome this by sharing knowledge and showing each other the use cases, advantages, and disadvantages of its use.
+We can overcome this by sharing knowledge---use cases, pros and cons, implementation strategies, and so on---to widen the understanding of this valuable tool.
 So please share this book with a friend... and let's scrap some boilerplate together!